The First Nation of Us All

 In 1804, Haiti became the first Black nation to gain independence.
 It was more than a national victory.
 It was a civilizational rupture.
 For the first time in the modern Atlantic world, formerly enslaved people overthrew a major European empire and declared sovereignty on their own terms.

 The Haitian Revolution did not only defeat France’s forces in Saint-Domingue.
-It also shattered the moral architecture of the era.
+It shattered the operating logic of the era.
 Enlightenment ideals spoke of liberty while economies ran on bondage.
-Haiti exposed that contradiction with action, not argument.
+Haiti exposed that contradiction through action.
 Freedom became operational.

 Haiti First Black Nation and the Meaning of Independence